ming-yong/archive/_posts/2020-07-05-starting over.md

 Here are a few things I am planning to do this time:

 1. No tutorials.
 No freeCodeCamp.
 If I want to learn how a tool works, I will read the documentation and build a toy project.
 2. I will write about what I learn daily(brain dump).
 I don't like the word "blog" that much, mainly because I feel like I am writing for someone.
 I am not trying to write an article but more of a public learning journal.
-The ideas of "daily brain dump" are creating a habit of showing up to learning daily, practice talking about ideas(which I am super bad at), and avoid falling into "autopilot learning" mode.
+The ideas of "daily brain dump" are creating a habit of showing up to learning everyday, practice talking about ideas(which I am super bad at), and avoid falling into "autopilot learning" mode.
 3. When I feel like I have enough knowledge on a topic, I will publish a post on Dev.to and talk about it with other developers.

 ## What I've done